+Move-in for SPARC is on Sunday, August 17th at which point you will move in to your residence hall assignment for the 2014-2015 school year.
 The week begins with a great afternoon of teambuilding games where you will start to get to know your fellow SPARCies.
 For the remainder of the week the schedule will be pretty constant.
 You’ll wake up early, meet your group and go off to you service placements.
 You’ll have a placement in the morning and the afternoon, with lunch at a local student favorite restaurant in between.
 In the evenings you will return to campus for reflection and then we will all eat out and go on a social outing to help you get to know your new city even better.
 In the past social activities have included bowling, costumed rollerskating and a baseball game.

 This year, SPARC’s service projects are divided into three main issue areas: Environmental Conservation, Hunger & Homelessness, and Youth Empowerment.
 We chose the issue areas because of their relevance to the needs of the Winston-Salem community and their relationship to the areas in which Wake students commonly serve.
 A coordinator will lead each of the areas.
 On your application we will ask you to identify which area(s) you would like to pursue.